debanjan-G/debanjan-G/README.md

 ## 💫 About Me
-I'm Debanjan Ghosal, a 3rd-year engineering student and full-stack developer specializing in Next.js.
+I'm Debanjan Ghosal, a 3rd-year engineering student and developer specializing in Next.js.
 I prefer frontend work but can also handle backend development with Node.js and MongoDB.

 - 🔭 I’m currently working on Projects
 - 🌱 I’m currently learning Typescript